 Prostate gland diagnosing is carried out according to the standards established by the international committee acting under the patronage of the World Health Organization (WHO).

-It is worth to remember – benign prostate enlargement is not a malignant tumour, however by ignoring its signs, and not taking up the treatment may result in developing prostate cancer.
+It is important to remember that benign prostate enlargement is not a malignant tumor, however, ignoring signs and not getting treatment may result in the development of prostate cancer